massimocandela/geofeed-finder/README.md

 Downloading data from ARIN whois takes longer.
 This is because the other RIRs publicly provide anonymized bulk whois data.
 Instead, ARIN requires authorization to access bulk whois data.
-If you have such authorization, soon there will be an option to use ARIN bulk data, otherwise rdap is used (default, which doesn't require such authorization.)
+If you have such authorization, soon there will be an option to use ARIN bulk data, otherwise rdap is used (default, which doesn't require authorization.)

 > Run ./geofeed-finder-linux-x64 -h for more options